 As mentioned also in KidsHealth.com, Bipolar type 2 is the same as type 1.
 However, the low moods are more dominating than the high ones.
 It is called the “rapid cycling” because it can make a person go through four or more periods of manic-depressive episodes within a year.
 Since bipolar disorder is already a series of uncontrolled emotional turmoil, its type 2 condition makes it 10x more extreme than the usual.
 It is like feeling everything, and nothing stays the same for a short period.
 It gets people out of sync with from mental and emotional state.

 “Cyclothymic” or also known as “type 3” bipolar disorder is somehow the mildest form of mental illness.
 Due to its several less extreme manic episodes and much lesser intense feelings of depression, it leaves people in a state where it gets easily administered.
+That is why “Experiencing irritability, hostility, anger, and being sensitive to rejection are all common symptoms when depressed,” says Shannon Kolakowski, PsyD.
 Though it does not meet the full criteria of a complete mania disorder, it at least stays for two years for adults and one year for children and teenagers.
 It somehow falls in the middle of severity but still goes through the uncomfortable realm of high and low moods.

 Bipolar disorder gives cancer patients a series of moods that sometimes last for weeks, months, and even for a year.
 Other times it only acts on a short period of time such as a couple of days.
 The flight of emotions takes people to creativity and productivity.
 However, there are still downsides to it too.
 The grand ideas of bipolar disorder are prone to delusions and sometimes very disruptive to someone’s life (read further here: sheknows.com) That’s because their brain stimulations differ from others.